A decision is given within 5 months of receiving a complete funding request.

 We have six decision meetings a year for Community Grants.
 You can submit your funding request at any time – we aim to give a response within five months of receiving a complete funding request.

 We do not consider urgent or retrospective funding requests, so recommend that you submit your funding request at least five months before you need the grant.

-Applying for a grant over $100,000, or funding for a community building?
+Applying for funding for a community building?